Circle of Learning Students - Spring 2011

 Elviria works as a law librarian at the New Mexico State Supreme Court Law Library.
 She has volunteered countless hours in the preservation and return of a once dormant tribal library to the community of Ohkay Owingeh.
 She continues to serve as a volunteer in several community organizations, advocating for those less fortunate.
 For the past ten years Elviria has been working on a family genealogy which has produced seven generations of Pueblo ancestors from both her mother and father's family.
 Her academic goal is to obtain an MLS with a concentration in archival studies.

-Lisa has been working at the Pacific Institute for Research and Evaluation since 2007 and has a strong interest in social science and public health research.
+Lisa works as a research manager with the Southcentral Foundation in Anchorage and has a strong interest in social science and public health research.
 She is particularly interested in community involvement in social science research and the incorporation of community based participatory research methods in the dissemination of research results.
 Lisa holds a B.A. in Anthropology-Ethnology from the University of New Mexico and a Masters in Health Science Administration from Northern Arizona University.

-Susan is a continuing iSchool student and has been working actively with the Karuk tribe on language preservation.
-She has been working on processing the Thomas Buckley Papers in the Special Collections of the Humboldt State University Library and on an online dictionary of the Karuk language.
+Susan has been working actively with the Karuk tribe on language preservation.
+She procesed the Thomas Buckley Papers in the Special Collections of the Humboldt State University Library and worked on an online dictionary of the Karuk language.
 Susan holds a B.A. in Women's Studies/Native American Studies and a M.A. in Linguistics.

 Amy Moore – Maine

 Amy has a B.A. in Art from Central Connecticut State University and Post Graduate Certification in Museum Studies from Harvard Extension School.
-Amy currently holds two positions; one as the Library Technical Assistant, Youth Services at Walker Memorial Library and another as Administrative Associate at the Maine Medical Center Library.
+Amy worked as the Library Technical Assistant, Youth Services at Walker Memorial Library and works at the Maine Medical Center Library.

 Toba Batak from Sumatra

 Indri has a B.A. in English and Political Science from Carleton University in Ontario, Canada.
-Indri has been working as a volunteer at the Union of British Columbia Indian Chiefs working to debug their automated library system after a data migration.
+Indri works in records management at First Nations Summit in Vancouver.
+Indri has worked as a volunteer at the Union of British Columbia Indian Chiefs working to debug their automated library system after a data migration.

 Spokane Tribe of Indians

 Gena has a B.A. in Humanities from the University of Washington.
-After working at the Northwest Museum of Arts and Culture for ten years, she recently changed positions and now works as the Assistant Collections Manager of material culture, archives, and archeological material for her tribe, the Spokane Tribe of Indians.
+After working at the Northwest Museum of Arts and Culture for ten years, she served as the Assistant Collections Manager of material culture, archives, and archeological material for her tribe, the Spokane Tribe of Indians.
+She now works as archivist for the Northwest Indian Fisheries Commission.
 She has extensive experience working with American Indian material collections.
-In her current position, she conducts research and works with community members to develop the tribe’s cultural repository.

 Choctaw Nation of Oklahoma and Confederated Salish and Kootenai